 Bunting or a banner is a perfect touch for a mantel or fireplace.
 I also love hanging bunting in a large doorway or opening between two rooms.
 Consider tutorials for a stars and stripes banner from The Idea Room, a sewn stars banner from Rosyscription, a denim USA and flags banner from A Pumpkin and a Princess (pictured), and a rag ribbon garland from The Ribbon Retreat.

 Finally, outdoor lighting is ideal for the Fourth of July because many people celebrate outdoors with grilling, backyard games, fireworks, and more.
-I love red, white, and blue pool and garden orbs from Beckham and Belle, patriotic mason jar lanterns from The Happy Scraps and Addicted 2 DIY, and patriotic string lights from eHow (pictured).
+I love the patriotic mason jar lanterns from The Happy Scraps and Addicted 2 DIY and the patriotic string lights from eHow (pictured).

-Did you make one of the easy DIY Fourth of July decorations in this post?
+Did you make one more of the easy DIY Fourth of July decorations in this post?